 Always acknowledge when they say something along the lines of “with mum and dad we did this” open up the conversation a little, let them know it’s ok to feel a little sad about missing their birth families, especially at Christmas.

 Also remember to enjoy it.
 Yes, it can make you want to cry, yes you can be mentally exhausted, but I will never forget the looks on their faces when we went to see Santa,.
-Or how excited they are in their matching PJ’s sprinkling reindeer dust on the front garden on Xmas Eve.
+Or how excited they are in their matching PJ’s sprinkling reindeer dust on the front garden on Christmas Eve.
 Or the sheer excitement when you open the living room door on Christmas morning and their voices screech!
 I’ve shared these moments with them, and they with me, and it makes it all so magical.

 And if all else fails…….
 Open the eggnog!